semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     34

-To print text, we have to add double or single quotes
+To print text, we have to add double or single quotes.

 ```python